aspose-words/Aspose.Words-Documentation/net/getting-started/hello-world/_index.md

 A "Hello, World!" code is often the first simple example to write uisng "Aspose.Words for .NET", and it can also be used as a sanity test to ensure the software intended to compile or run source code is correctly installed.

 "Aspose.Words for .NET" C# library gives developers direct access to create, modify, merge, convert, compare Word and Web documents.
-PDF, DOCX, DOC, RTF, ODT, EPUB, HTML and many other file formats are supported.
+PDF, DOCX, DOC, RTF, ODT, EPUB, HTML and many other file formats are [supported] {https://docs.aspose.com/words/net/supported-document-formats/}.

 Below code snippet follows these steps: